aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 ## Abstract

-This page explains how-to build your first Ansible project leveraging ansible-avd collection.
+This page explains how to build your first Ansible project leveraging ansible-avd collection.
 In this tutorial, we will configure an EVPN fabric using Arista eAPI method.

 ![Example Playbook EAPI Deployment](../../media/example-playbook-deploy-eapi.gif)

 In this post, we will go through all configuration steps to generate [EVPN/VXLAN configuration](https://www.arista.com/custom_data/downloads/?f=/support/download/DesignGuides/EVPN_Deployment_Guide.pdf) for EOS devices.

-You can organize your work in many different way, but a structure we find useful is something like this:
+You can organize your work in many different ways, but a structure we find useful is something like this:

 - A folder for all your inventories with one sub-folder per inventory.
 An inventory folder contains all your variables for a given environment like `host_vars`, `group_vars`, `inventory.yml`
 - A folder to store all playbooks.
 So it is easy to reuse playbooks whatever the inventory is (if you use a coherent syntax)